Call For Concern

+If, after speaking to the ward team, you remain worried and feel your concerns about an unexpected deterioration are not being addressed, contact Call for Concern.
 The service is coordinated by the Critical Care Outreach Team, which specialises in the care of people who are very unwell and whose condition may be worsening.

-The team are available 24 hours a day, seven days a week to support the ward teams by assessing and reviewing patients, as well as offering advice to nurses and doctors on how to manage the patient’s condition.
+The team is available 24 hours a day, seven days a week to support the ward teams by assessing and reviewing patients, as well as offering advice to nurses and doctors on how to manage the patient’s condition.

 The service is available at Lincoln County Hospital and Pilgrim Hospital Boston.